mscheltienne/stimuli/README.md

 sound.play()
 ```

-The volume can be set indepently for each channel (stereo) by providing a tuple
+The volume can be set independently for each channel (stereo) by providing a tuple
 `(L, R)`.

 ## Visual stimulus